 |Depth||Bar/atmospheres (ATM) of pressure||Volume of air in our bodies|

 So Why Do We Need To Know This?

 Boyle’s Law and Freediving

-You can see from the table above that increasing pressure causes a reduction the volume of the air spaces in our body.
+You can see from the table above that increasing pressure causes a reduction in the volume of the air spaces in our body.
 This is known as Boyle’s Law, which states that “if the temperature remains constant, the volume of a gas is inversely proportional to the absolute pressure.”
 Simply put, the deeper you go, the smaller the volume of air in your body.

-This becomes immediately apparent as you descend, usually by a feeling of pressure in the ears, just like when you’re in an airplane coming in to land.
-When freediving wearing a mask, there are four air spaces that must be equalized – the ears, mask, sinuses and lungs.
+This becomes immediately apparent as you descend, usually by a feeling of pressure in the ears, just like when you’re in an airplane coming into land.
+When freediving wearing a mask, there are four air spaces that must be equalized – the ears, mask, sinuses, and lungs.
 Provided you are flexible enough or do not dive very deep, your lungs simply reduce in volume as you descend.
-So you usually only need to equalize the pressure in your ears, sinuses and mask.
+So you usually only need to equalize the pressure in your ears, sinuses, and mask.

 By the time you have descended to 10 meters, the volume of air in your mask and ears has reduced by 50%, so it is vital to frequently equalize these spaces or risk perforating or rupturing your eardrums, or rupturing the capillaries in your eyeballs.
 How to equalize will be covered in a subsequent article.

 This decrease in the volume of our air spaces also has an effect on our buoyancy.
 Archimedes’ principle states that